auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

 Visualization design
 ====================

-I think it will be interesting to take one of the first plots I ever made in ggplot, which is probably hideous, and try and work on it to make it look more visually pleasing after learning a lot about visualization techniques in this class.
+I think it will be interesting to take one of the first (slightly complex) plots I ever made in ggplot, which is probably hideous, and try and work on it to make it look more visually pleasing after learning a lot about visualization techniques in this class.
 This is an initial plot of

 ``` r
 ggplot(gapminder, aes(year, lifeExp, colour = continent)) +